caisplusplus/fc18-cnn-workshop/README.md

 ### After Workshop:
 1. Add your completed code to a repository on your own Github account
 2. Create a new "issue" in the repository
-2. Tag @raghav-maheshwari so that we can check you off
+2. Tag @gstenger98 so that we can check you off